What Is Pyometra?

 How Is Pyometra Treated?

 The vast majority of bitches and queens will need to be admitted and given intravenous fluids and intensive nursing, to help combat shock, dehydration and stabilise their condition.

 Surgical removal of the infected uterus (Spaying the animal) is advised as soon as she is well enough to have an anaesthetic because this will completely remove the source of the infection.
 This operation can be a tricky one for the veterinary team as the infected tissue is often fragile and may break down easily; there is also a risk of abdominal contamination from the pus in the uterus.
 The good news is, that the removal of the infected uterus is usually curative and should result in the patient making a full recovery.

 The patient will also require pain relief and antibiotics as well as lots of home care and tlc from the owner.

 Medical treatment of a Pyometra might occasionally be tried if the bitch or queen’s reproductive potential is of great importance to the owner (usually this only applies to pedigree dogs and cats from ‘valuable breeding lines’).

 It is important to know that medical management is not always successful and will never be recommended in a very ill animal.
-Unfortunately, due to the amount of infection/pus in the uterus, any antibiotics given will rarely be able to treat the infection effectively and even if they do the condition is may well recur, especially if it is caused by hormonal imbalances and/or problems with the lining of the uterus.
+Unfortunately, due to the amount of infection/pus in the uterus, any antibiotics given may not be able to treat the infection effectively and even if they do the condition may well recur, especially if it is caused by hormonal imbalances and/or problems with the lining of the uterus.